Vaishalshah2611/WhiteBoarding/README.md

 Architecture-4: In this architecture, it shows the MongoDB Sharding infrastructure along with its all components and relationship between them.

 Architecture-5: It shows the Kafka working architecture from a high level.

+Architecture-6: It shows how database replica infrastructure looks like.
+Showing the interaction between the master and slave DBs.

+Architecture-7: It shows the use case of Database replicas while dealing with high volume/traffic application.